Coslate/MultiTask_Learning_Project/README.md

-# Multi-Task Learning for Real-Time Semantic Segmentation and Depth Estimation
+# Multi-Task Learning for Real-Time Segmentation and Depth Estimation

 This project implements a multi-task learning pipeline on the NYUv2 dataset using: